aaronlord/aaronlord.github.io/_posts/2017-01-19-project-80-20-my-business.md

 80/20 MyBusiness is an online statistical analysis tool, based on the pareto principle.
 The goal is to provide evidence and advice aimed towards improving business performance.

-All the user has to do is upload a spreadsheet of sales data and kicking back while the algorithm crunches the numbers.
+All the user has to do is upload a spreadsheet of sales data and kick back while the algorithm crunches the numbers.

 #### Analysis

-After running analysis on sales data, the user is presented with results in three different ways: an pareto, as quadrants and as a table.
+After running analysis on sales data, the user is presented with results in three different ways: a pareto, as quadrants and as a table.

 {% include components/browser.html videos="video/webm:/videos/project-80-20-my-business/analysis.webm,video/mp4:/videos/project-80-20-my-business/analysis.mp4" src="/img/blog/project-80-20-my-business/pareto.jpg" alt="80/20 MyBusiness - Analysis" url="https://8020mybusiness.com/" %}

-It's hard to go into a lot of detail on what 80/20 MyBusiness can actually show you, because it completely depends on what data the user uploads.
+It's hard to go into a lot of detail on what 80/20 MyBusiness can actually show, because it completely depends on what data the user uploads.

 That being said, here are some examples of what kind of business decisions the results can guide the user into making: